bryanl/webbrowser/README.md

 # webbrowser

 Go library for opening URLs using a web browser.
-Currently supports Linux and OSX.
+Currently supports Linux, OSX, and Windows.

 ## Documentation